SCP-Solution-Centric-Programming/SCP/Combinations/README.md

-Ideas, experiments, examplars, code for new workflows and tools.
+Ideas, experiments, exemplars, code for new workflows and tools.